NicoRahm/CGvsPhoto/README.md

 ```

 To run this code from a distant directory, you have to set up two things :
-* Adding the path to the CGvsPhoto directory.
+* Add the path to the CGvsPhoto directory.
 ```python
 >>> import sys
 >>> sys.path.append('../path/to/CGvsPhoto')
 ```
-* Create a file named config.ini in your execution directory to store the different configuration of your environment.
+* Create a file named config.ini in your execution directory to store the different configurations of your environment.
 The format is the following :
 ```
 [Name of the configuration]
 dir_ckpt = /path/to/save/trained/weights/